codeangler/vpc-endpoints-lab/build-interface.md

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the “InterfaceSecurityGroupURL” output.
 This is the URL to review the security group associated with your interface endpoint.
 2. Paste the value in your browser and select the security group in the top pane.
-3. Click on the Inbound tab in the lower ne to see inbound security group rules.
-The development team have restricted access to 10.0.0.0/8.
+3. Click on the Inbound tab in the lower pane to see inbound security group rules.
+The development team have restricted access to the CIRD range 10.0.0.0/8.
 4. (Optional).
 Further restrict the inbound rules.
-Inbound rules could be reference the security groups associated to the sales app and the reports engine EC2 instances or reference the CIDR ranges of the private subnets only to constrain network access to the interface endpoint and the SQS queue it provides access to - https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules
+Inbound rules could reference the security groups associated to the sales app and the reports engine EC2 instances or reference the CIDR ranges of the private subnets only to further constrain network access to the interface endpoint and the SQS queue it provides access to - https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules

 ![figure21](./images/us-east-1/figure21.png)